"We live in a society where sex is somehow

 discernment in changing the dysfunctional programming from childhood, and

-can grieve our wounds and disarm the emotional mine field within us related
+grieve our wounds and disarm the emotional mine field within us related to

-to opening our hearts to another human being.
-To be able to do that
+opening our hearts to another human being.
+To be able to do that with

-with another person whom we are attracted to romantically / physically,
+another person whom we are attracted to romantically / physically, who is

-who is also healing their relationship with self - is an incredible gift,
+also healing their relationship with self - is an incredible gift, and a rare

-and a rare opportunity.
-The more people that get into recovery on
+opportunity.
+The more people that get into recovery on the level where

-and emotional wounds in regard to our own gender and sexuality - and changing
+programming and emotional wounds in regard to our own gender and sexuality

-how we relate to people that we are attracted to - is a process that takes
+- and changing how we relate to people that we are attracted to - is a process

-time and energy.
-To think we could develop the needed level of emotional
+that takes time and energy.
+To think we could develop the needed level

-intimacy to engage in sexual activity in a healthy way with multiple partners
+of emotional intimacy to engage in sexual activity in a healthy way with multiple

-is kind of insane in my opinion.
-To engage in sexual activity without developing
+partners is kind of insane in my opinion.
+To engage in sexual activity without

-healthy emotional intimacy is codependent and dysfunctional most of the
+developing healthy emotional intimacy is codependent and dysfunctional most

 to jump right into the sexual relationship without knowing how to be emotionally

-are not willing to do the healing - that will end up leaving us feeling
+not willing to do the healing - that will end up leaving us feeling empty

-empty and beating ourselves up for another "mistake."
-If however,
+and beating ourselves up for another "mistake."
+If however, two people

-two people who are in recovery jump into a sexual relationship, it may
+who are in recovery jump into a sexual relationship, it may be the stimulus

-be the stimulus that forces them to learn how to develop healthy intimacy.
+that forces them to learn how to develop healthy intimacy.
+Sometimes

-Sometimes two people who are not in recovery from their childhood issues
+two people who are not in recovery from their childhood issues will be led

-will be led into recovery to heal their wounds because of a sexual encounter
+into recovery to heal their wounds because of a sexual encounter - if both

-relationship with another person who is healing, takes an investment in
+healthy relationship with another person who is healing, takes an investment

 a hard time understanding how it could be done with multiple partners.